Bending is a stamping process that uses pressure to force the material to plastically deform. Thereby forming a certain angle and curvature shape.

 The sheet metal bending height should be at least 2 times the thickness of the sheet metal plus the bending radius, that is, H ≥ 2t + R.

-When bending a beveled edge, the bend distortion is most likely to occur because the bend height is too small.
+When bending a beveled edge, the bend distortion is most likely to occur because the bending height is too small.

-As shown in the figure below, in the original design, since the leftmost bending height is too small, the bending deformation is likely to occur during bending, which resulting in low bending quality.
+As shown in the figure below, in the original design, since the leftmost bending height is too small, the bending deformation is likely to occur during bending, which results in low bending quality.

-In the improved design, the height of the left side bend can be increased or the minimum part of the bend height can be removed, so that the sheet metal bend does not undergo distortion and the bending quality is high.
+In the improved design, the height of the left side bend can be increased or the minimum part of the bending height can be removed so that the sheet metal bend does not undergo distortion and the bending quality is high.

 In order to ensure the bending strength, the bending radius of the sheet metal should be greater than the minimum bending radius of the sheet metal.
 The minimum bending radius of various common sheet metal materials is shown in the following table.